Widely Adopted History Textbooks

 Publications & Reports

-The Council's databases, developed since 1986, survey publishers’ websites, key states and large school districts to determine what are the nation's most widely adopted textbooks in history and social studies.
-These lists apply solely to textbooks (instructional materials) and not to trade publications, which from History of Us (Oxford) to A People’s History (HarperCollins) have wide classroom audiences.
-These lists have been updated to the 2011-12 academic year.
+The Council's databases, developed since 1986, survey publishers’ websites, key states, and large school districts to determine what are the nation's most widely adopted textbooks in history and social studies.
+They track stand-alone volumes in several editions and titles.

 Click here to go to the 2010 Texas Essential Knowledge and Skills for Social Studies code.

-At the time multicultural leftists on the board tried to use the hearings to their political advantage.
+In 2010, after a year of conflict and the media spotlight the Texas state board of education adopted controversial social studies standards that will determine the content of instructional materials.
+Texas is important because of its national impact on instructional materials.
+At the time partisan multiculturalists on the board tried to use the hearings to their political advantage.
 "They are re-writing history," fumed Mary Helen Berlanga, a longtime board member and Hispanic activist.
 She told the New York Times, "They can just pretend this is a white America and Hispanics don't exist."

-Multicultural revisionists label their adversaries racists, bigots, nativists, and other ugly names with the intention to suspend all critical examination.
-Whether or not these epithets and techniques will continue to work politically in the future is an open question.
+Still, the concerted progressive response and media campaign against the Texas state board was shameful and disingenuous.
+Multicultural revisionists continue to label their adversaries as racist, bigot, nativist and other ugly labels with the intention to suspend all critical examination of their own ideological agenda.
+Whether or not the use of these epithets and techniques will continue to work politically in the future is an open question.

 Home | About Us | Publications & Reports | Contact Us